 The solution is a smart combination of proven prioritization frameworks and the right prioritization tools to put those methods into action.
 These tools help you move beyond gut feelings, align your team around clear goals, and ensure your efforts deliver the best results.

-This guide breaks down the best prioritization frameworks and tools to help you regain control and drive your team’s success.
+This guide breaks down the best prioritization frameworks and tools to help you regain control and drive your team’s success in 2026.
 Let’s get started.

 Prioritization tools are applications or software that help you organize tasks and projects based on their importance, urgency, and strategic value.
 They provide a structured way to evaluate your to-do list, so you can make informed decisions about where to focus your team’s time and resources.